Illumina/interop/README.md

 ### Python

-Supported versions for binary distribution: Python 2.7 and 3.5-3.10.
+Supported versions for binary distribution: 3.5-3.10.

+** Python 2.7 support has been removed **

 You should have NumPy already installed.